Torneio do Brasil

 - Surtees TS10 (Carlos Ruesch): A new car built to replace the TS10/03 wrecked by Carlos Reusch at Pau in May, and raced by him as a Team Surtees entry during the 1972 F2 season.
 Reusch retired after two races of the Torneio do Brasil, and Jean-Pierre Jaussaud drove the car in the final Interlagos race.
 Sold to Geoff Friswell for 1973, and converted to Formula Atlantic specification, but the Clubmen's expert had a poor run of results, which ended at Mallory Park in May when he spun off at Gerards and badly damaged the car.
 Friswell acquired a new March 73B to replace it, and the Surtees was advertised as complete but damaged in November 1973.
 The subsequent history of the wreck is not known, but its tub was later with Dave Allen as a spare for his TS10/01, and was still in its company when TS10/01 was sold by Peter Bromage to Don Wood in the late 1980s.

-- Chevron B20 ["F2-3"?]
-(David Morgan): Appeared as a second Chevron Cars F2 entry for John Watson at Oulton Park in September 1972.
+- Chevron B20 [72-2] (David Morgan): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
+Gethin won at Pau in early May.
+Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
 Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
-Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping before the cockpit.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
 The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
-It is likely that the would not have been repairable after this, but it is possible it was the basis of the later Nelson Todd car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

 - Brabham BT38 (Ronnie Peterson): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
-Raced by Ronnie Peterson in the Brazilian F2 series.
+Reutemann left the Rondel team after the Hockenheim race at the beginning of October, following a disagreement over engines, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
-Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
-Subsequent history unknown.
+Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then sold to John Kowalski (Berea, OH) for Formula Atlantic in 1975.
+Kowalski advertised it in December 1975 as "ex Klausler", still with its "big valve Hart" engine.
+Used by Kowalski in early 1976, but he then upgraded to a newer Lola T360.
+The Brabham is believed to have gone to Dr Mike Orgel (Ladue, MO), who raced a Brabham BT38 in Formula B and then Formula Atlantic in SCCA Midwest Division events from 1977 to 1980.
+After driving in Regionals in 1977, he won the MidDiv Regional title in 1978, and scored 10 points in Nationals that year.
+He did not appear in the points table for 1979, but scored one point in 1980 in a Brabham BT38.
+It would then be the "ex-Peterson" car acquired at some point from Orgel by Bob Willis (St Louis, MO), who also owned the Rondel sister car BT38/14.

 - Surtees TS10 (Andrea de Adamich): New for Andrea de Adamich to race as a FINA Team Surtees entry in the 1972 F2 series, first appearing at the Pau GP in early May.
 De Adamich had driven for Surtees in F5000 in 1969, and returned to the team after two years leading Alfa Romeo's efforts to introduce their V8 engine into Formula 1.
 Like his Formula 1 Surtees TS9B, the Italian's TS10 was red and white with FINA logos.
 He drove the F2 car when his F1 commitments allowed, with a best result of fourth at Imola.
 The car was sold for 1973 to Romano Martini who raced as "Shangri-Là", and was used by him in F2 and in Italian hill climbs during 1973, entered by Etienne Aigner.
 The car reappeared in 1974 as an Etienne Aigner entry on loan to Helmut Koinigg at Hockenheim in April.
 Then sold to Hans Deffland (Munich, Bavaria, West Germany) in May 1974, and used by him in hillclimbs plus the F2 race at Hockenheim in September 1974.
 Then to Gerhard Donnerer (Marxzell, Karlsruhe, Baden-Württemberg) in January 1975, and used in hill climbs in 1975 and 1976, and then to Jürgen Zimmerman (Schwieberdingen, Baden-Württemberg) in August 1978.
 It was later sold to a Mr. Studer in Switzerland who did not race it, and was sold by him to Mario Colombo (Rapperswil, Switzerland) in 1983.
 Mario had the car restored by Wittwer Partner Motorsport in Diepoldsau, Switzerland, and then had it fixed to the wall of his flat, where it remained until June 2019, when it was bought by Dean Forward, and shipped back to England.